U.S. Marshals (film): Production

 Following the success of The Fugitive, Warner Bros.
 Pictures began developing a follow-up film with early drafts incorporating Harrison Ford's character Dr. Richard Kimble which ultimately failed to convince Ford to return.
-In October 1995, it was reported Tommy Lee Jones was set to reprise his role as U.S. Marshal Sam Gerard in either a spin-off titled U.S. Marshals or direct sequel both of which were being written John Pogue.
+In October 1995, it was reported Tommy Lee Jones was set to reprise his role as U.S. Marshal Sam Gerard in either a spin-off titled U.S. Marshals or direct sequel both of which were being written by John Pogue.
 In December 1996, it was reported that David Duchovny was being considered as a possible co-star on the film.
 In January 1997, Wesley Snipes was reportedly being considered for the role of the fugitive hunted by Gerard and his team after producers were impressed with his performance in Murder at 1600.

 Filming

 Filming locations included Metropolis, Bay City, Shawneetown, and Chicago in Illinois, as well as New York City, Benton, Kentucky, and Reelfoot Lake (Walnut Log) in Obion County, Tennessee.